HorizenOfficial/horizen-docs/docs/2-api/01-precompiles/04-zkinterface.md

 An exception is provided for the Groth16 proof type, since it's the only one (between the supported ones) which *publicInput* value has the `Vec<Vec<u8>>` type (array of an array).
 In this case, the encoding is the following:

-- Inner arrays are encoded according to the `sp_core::Decode` standard
+- Inner arrays are encoded according to the SCALE encoding standard.

 - Outer array is obtained chaining the inner arrays' encoded values.